 You know what it means when the weather turns cool and the leaves start to change, right?
 It means make way for the pumpkin riot.
 Market produce bins are like exploding cornucopia spewing orange squash, windows everywhere host dancing paper pumpkins, and pumpkin flavor has invaded just about anything that you can put in your mouth.

-And of course, the annual rite of carving pumpkins has kitchens across the country being littered with pumpkin innards.
+And of course, the annual rite of carving pumpkins has kitchens across the country littered with pumpkin innards.
 But with all this pumpkin reverie, we often overlook one of the best parts about the seasonal squash: the seeds!

 If you make a habit of not wasting food or if you happen to love pumpkin seeds already, chances are you roast them.
 But if you're one of the many who toss the seeds, may we suggest that you reconsider?
-You should eat them, and here’s why:
+Here's why you should eat them instead.

 1. They’re plant-based protein bombs

-According to the U.S. Department of Agriculture's (USDA) nutritional database, this is how 1 cup of roasted pumpkin seeds stacks up nutrition-wise: (Other sources proffer them with even higher positive numbers, but we’re sticking with the more-conservative USDA data.)
+According to the U.S. Department of Agriculture's (USDA) nutritional database, this is how 1 cup of roasted pumpkin whole seeds (without salt) stacks up nutrition-wise:

 11.9 grams protein